-- maintain clear and ongoing communication with their leader and consult with them before making changes to a flexible work arrangement that varies from what has been agreed upon - continue to work the required number of regular work hours and maintain adequate performance levels, including being connected, accessible, responsive to emails

-- and available for meetings when working remotely

-- take special care to ensure no one can see, hear or access confidential information and that customer, supplier and employee privacy and confidentiality is protected at all times, including when working remotely

-- ensure their home or remote working environment is a safe, private and secure space free from distraction and conducive to accomplishing their work tasks

-- consult the Bellnet page on Office

-Ergonomics, the Health, Safety and Security

-Self-Assessment and ensure to adhere to the

-other Health and Safety programs and

-procedures available on the Bellnet Health &

-Safety webpage and make the necessary

-adjustments to their home workstation to

-ensure it is appropriate for the task and is

-adjusted to proper ergonomic positioning

-- prevent unauthorized access to the company computer and other assets and ensure that any personal use follows the Acceptable use of information technology resources policy, including alerting corporate security if the company computer is stolen, hacked or if they suspect it has been accessed by someone

-- adhere to health and safety protocols, including refraining from holding in person business meetings, including meetings with colleagues at their home

-- use available technology when working remotely to keep in contact with their colleagues and leader
+- maintain clear and ongoing communication with their leader and consult with them before making changes to a flexible work arrangement that varies from what has been agreed upon - continue to work the required number of regular work hours and maintain adequate performance levels, including being connected, accessible, responsive to emails and available for meetings when working remotely - take special care to ensure no one can see, hear or access confidential information and that customer, supplier and employee privacy and confidentiality is protected at all times, including when working remotely - ensure their home or remote working environment is a safe, private and secure space free from distraction and conducive to accomplishing their work tasks - consult the Bellnet page on Office ergonomics and the Health, Safety and Security Self-Assessment, and ensure to adhere to the other Health and safety programs and procedures available on the Health & Safety Bellnet site and make the necessary adjustments to their home workstation to ensure it is appropriate for the task and is adjusted to proper ergonomic positioning - prevent unauthorized access to the company computer and other assets and ensure that any personal use follows the Acceptable Use of Information Technology Resources Policy, including alerting corporate security if the company computer is stolen, hacked or if they suspect it has been accessed by someone - adhere to health and safety protocols, including refraining from holding in person business meetings, including meetings with colleagues at their home - use available technology when working remotely to keep in contact with their colleagues and leader.

-Please refer to the Bellnet Workways page for additional information or consult the Bell Workways Policy.
+Please refer to the Bell Workways Bellnet site for additional information or consult the Bell Workways Policy.